Victor-Guerrero-Devs/css-courses/academind-css/06-positioning/notes.md

 - having the title of an article/section stick to the top as a user scrolls down to read
 - title disappears at the end of the article container and the next one picks up on the behavior

+## Stacking Context

+- refers to the z-index hierarchy in self-contained containers
+- an element's z-index does not compete with those that are outside of its container
+- only containers' z-index will compete with other containers'
+- helps to know this if you do not know why an element will not go where you want it to on the z-index
+- more than likely you are trying to overlay two elements that have their own stacking context
+- solution is to up the z-index of X container